 - The Bag — Osprey’s Archeon 30 pairs rugged old-school looks with innovative modern technology.
 It features stretchy bottle pockets, a water bladder sleeve and external attachment loops.
 It’s top loading but also includes a chunky zip running down the front which allows you to open the bag butterfly style.
 The bag is available in a range of sizes from 24-70-litres and comes in men’s, women’s and some unisex models.

-- Comfort — The Osprey Archeon 30 is super comfy to wear.
+- Comfort — As with most Osprey backpacks, the Archeon 30 is super comfy to wear.
 The fully adjustable Airscape back system, padded straps and hip belt allow you to haul heavy loads without overloading your shoulders.

 What Makes the Osprey Archeon Backpack Sustainable?